In this comprehensive guide, we will talk about Graduated Neutral Density Filters for landscape photography.

 Neutral Graduated ND filter is available in several form factors.

-The first is the usual round graduated ND filter, which screwed onto the lens.
-The position of the grad on them fixed, and the filter begins to dictate the composition of the frame: the sky should be where the grad is, and no other way.
+The first is the usual round graduated ND filter, which is screwed onto the lens.
+The position of the grad on them is fixed, and the filter begins to dictate the composition of the frame: the sky should be where the grad is, and no other way.

 If you want only a piece from the sky at the top of the frame, or, on the contrary, you want to leave only a small strip from the ground at the bottom, then in such cases, the round ND graduated filter will give nothing but additional problems.

 Another format is convenient for working with graduated ND filter – system filter-plates.